nginxinc/nginx-basics-workshops/lab/caching/cache_proxy.md

 In this module, we will explain how to configure a basic [Proxy Cache](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) use-case and demonstrate how to troubleshoot and purge objects from the Cache using the [Cache Purge API](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge)

+One of the most popular use cases for NGINX Plus is as a content cache.
+The NGINX content cache sits in between a client and an "Origin server", commonly deployed as a reverse proxy or load balancer in an application stack to both to accelerate local origin servers and to create edge servers for content delivery networks (CDNs).
+Caching can reduce the load on your origin servers by a huge factor, depending on the cacheability of your content and the profile of user traffic.

 **References:**
  * [NGINX Content Caching](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge)
  * [NGINX caching Guide](https://www.nginx.com/blog/nginx-caching-guide/)